netdata/netdata/BUILD.md

 ### Dependency detection

-We have a mixture of soft- and hard-depedencies on libraries.
+We have a mixture of soft- and hard-dependencies on libraries.
 For most of these we expect `pkg-config` information, for some we manually probe for libraries and include files.
 We should treat all of the external dependencies consistently: